 Ahh, Tomatoes!!
-Could we ever really produce enough to have extra for selling after we satisfy our appetite for eating them in the garden AND bringing them in for sandwiches AND making tomato sauce AND sharing with our neighbors?!
+Could we ever really produce enough to have extra for selling after eating them in the garden AND bringing them in for sandwiches AND making tomato sauce AND sharing with our neighbors?!

-Only a few tips succumbed to frost-bite and the rest of the plants produced tomatoes VERY early in the season to get us through until the new plants began producing.
+Only a few tomato leaf tips succumbed to frost-bite and the rest of the plants produced tomatoes VERY early in the season to get us through until the new plants began producing.

 Now we are gathering handfuls of large, red tomatoes every day!
 There are the two types that I planted ~ an heirloom variety with a funny shape and yummy flavor, and a beefsteak tomato that I got from a friend and saved the seeds from.
-There are also some volunteer cherry tomatoes and funny pear-shaped tomatoes that appeared near the neighbor's fence about 15' from the main tomato plant garden!
+There are also some volunteer cherry tomatoes (here is a delicious idea for when you have an abundance!) and funny pear-shaped tomatoes that appeared near the neighbor's fence about 15' from the main tomato plant garden!